Moderate red wine intake may have some health benefits. But drinking wine every day may also have negative health consequences.

 Some experts believed that red wine was the dietary agent protecting the French population from the harmful effects of these nutrients.

 The true reason behind the good health of the French is probably the fact that they eat more whole foods and live overall healthier lifestyles.

-Bottom Line: Some people believe that red wine is responsible for the good health of the French population and that it is the main explanation for the French paradox.
+Some people believe that red wine is responsible for the good health of the French population and that it is the main explanation for the French paradox.
 In fact, a healthier diet and lifestyle may be a larger factor in these results.